Hajewiet/Nimbly-Framework/readme.md

 ## What it does
 The Nimbly system core is designed to provide a minimal set of features, just enough to get started building your app.
 It contains:

+* Template engine that works with shortcodes between brackets [likethis].
 * Routing.
-* Template engine that works with shortcodes between brackets [likethis].
-* Support for responsive and adaptive design.
-* Image server.
-* HTML5 template, core CSS and JavaScript functions to handle the most essential behaviors.
-* Inline editing.
-* Lazy image loading with automatic image sizing (considering device ppi).
 * Data management.
-By default, data is stored in the `data` directory using a custom NoSQL solution, storing resources in JSON files.
+By default, data is stored in the `ext/data` directory using a custom NoSQL solution, storing resources in JSON files.
 * JSON api.
 All data resources are automatically available via a JSON api.
 * User management.
 Users, roles, groups and access rights.
 * Admin.
 Screens for handling system configuration.
+* Support for responsive and adaptive design.
+* Image server.
+* HTML5 template, core CSS and JavaScript functions to handle the most essential behaviors.
+* Inline editing.
+* Lazy image loading with automatic image sizing (considering device ppi).
 * Application layers and modules so you can easily overwrite and extend these core features.